lucassus/angular-coffee-seed/README.md

 ## Running tests

-By default all tests are executes in PhantomJS browser
+By default all tests are executed in PhantomJS browser

 * `grunt test:unit` or `grunt test` - run unit tests
 * `grunt test:unit:watch` or